RUSLoker/Physics2D/README.md

 	- returns a new vector equal to this but normalized vector.
 - **scalar(Vector2D v)**
     - returns value equal to scalar product of this vector and vector given in the argument.
+- **angleBetween(Vector2D v)**
+    - returns value equal to angle between this vector and vector given in the argument.